 Noom aims to help you lose weight the same way as most other commercial diet plans and programs — by creating a calorie deficit.

 A calorie deficit occurs when you consistently consume fewer calories than you burn each day (

-Noom estimates your daily calorie needs based on your gender, age, height, weight, and your answers to a series of lifestyle questions.
+Noom estimates your daily calorie needs based on your sex, age, height, weight, and answers to a series of lifestyle questions.

 For safety reasons and to ensure adequate nutrition, the app does not allow a daily calorie budget below 1,200 calories for women or 1,400 calories for men (

 Noom also allows you to view an analysis of your foods as you log them throughout the day.
 It displays the color categories of the foods you’ve eaten, the number of calories you’ve consumed from each category, and your total calorie intake for the day.

 When I tried Noom, the color categories were green, yellow, and red.
 The company has since updated its categories, replacing red with orange.